Do you ever feel overwhelmed because you know that you could not get everything done even if your day was 72 hours long?

 2. Is it balanced?

 We all recognize the value of living a balanced life.
-So why is it so incredibly easy to get out of balance, and so difficult to stay in balance?
+So why is it so incredibly easy to get out of balance, and so difficult maintain a reasonable degree of work life balance?
 Obviously, there are several contributing factors involved, and some of them are very subtle.
 For instance, how often do you say or think phrases like; I have to, I need to, I don’t have any choice, or I can’t because _________?

 The power of self-talk

 These are common phrases, but what kind of message do they send to your subconscious?
-You might as well say, I am being forced to do things that I don’t want to do and I am helpless to do anything about it.
+You might as well say: How can I create any work life balance when I am being forced to do things that I don’t want to do and I am helpless to do anything about it.

 With this kind of mentality, your life can only become more out of balance as time goes by.
 You will progressively lessen the importance of the things that bring you pleasure, while the list of things that must be done continues to grow.

-But how many times have you said that?
+But how many times have you said that before?
 Has it ever happened?

-Don’t feel like you are the only one, we all struggle with this tendency.
+Don’t feel like you are the only one, we all struggle with work life balance.
 I think it comes from convincing ourselves that we are superhuman, that somehow we can do all these things, and still make time for us.

 That will probably never happen unless we make it happen!
 And the only way to do that is to get a more realistic view of the situation, and make some necessary changes.
 What kind of changes?

-The first thing we should change is the messages we send to our subconscious about the necessary activities in our life.
+To create more work life balance, the first thing you should change is the messages you send to your subconscious about the necessary activities in your life.
 We are not slaves because we always have a choice.
-Let’s look at some more empowering ways that we can represent those necessary activities to our nervous systems to support a more balanced life.
+Let’s look at some ways that you can represent those necessary activities to your nervous systems that actually support greater work life balanced.

 Instead of I have to or I need to, how about I choose to?
 As in, I choose to go to work today.
 Now, the tendency here is to say, No, I really do need to go to work today because I have bills to pay.
 That sounds logical, but the truth is, you still have a choice.
 How about this, I choose to go to work today because the money I make allows me to enjoy my current lifestyle.